 This fundamental unaddressed issue plays out across all subjects, through gaps in letter formation, phonics, etc, but it is particularly pronounced in strictly hierarchical subjects like mathematics.
 Some of the 1/3 do catch up, thankfully.
 Perhaps they are August-born children from supportive homes who just need a little more maturity and lot of help from mum or dad, but this is not the case for the majority of the 1/3.
 For them, education will be an increasingly demotivating process of watching the gaps between them and their peers grow and grow.

 This isn’t an attack on key stage one teachers, who obviously are as talented and conscientious as the rest of the profession.
 Like all teachers, we operate within a system, and where problems arise, they are due to this system and the incentives that define it.
 There is no simple solution to this.
 The alternative to moving on with the curriculum is to accept that – for the long-term benefit of the entire class – the learning of the bottom 1/3 must be prioritised for a considerable period of time.
-Just imagine the uproar from middle class parents of the top 2/3 if this were an explicit policy of a school.
-And don’t forget Year 2 SATs; the curriculum must be covered, remember.
+Just imagine the uproar from the parents of the top 2/3 if this were an explicit policy of a school.
+Remember: the higher the numbers of disadvantaged pupils, the slower the curriculum would likely need to move.
+This itself would disadvantage the ‘brightest’ children in schools with higher socioeconomic disadvantage.
+And don’t forget Year 2 SATs; the curriculum must be covered ready for these!
 And this brings me back to @Solomon_teach’s blog.
 He advocates a smaller curriculum across the entirety of a child’s education as a solution, as I see it, to the effects of the fundamental unaddressed issue.
 I agree with the sentiment, but I have to say that I only partly agree with the suggested solution.
 The curriculum is almost certainly too large in key stage one.
 However, I strongly suspect that there is plenty of time to teach the entire curriculum – as it stands – in key stage two and beyond if the gaps that exist between the 2/3 and the 1/3 are addressed when they first arise in key stage one as a matter of priority.
-The current slow pace of learning in key stage two and beyond is dictated by the gaps that exist between the 2/3 and the 1/3 and the impossibility of addressing them once they have become too large.
-(Teaching the rounding of numbers, for example, to children who have a weak understanding of place value does indeed take a long time, but with genuine understanding of place value, it really doesn’t take long to grasp.)
+The current slow pace of learning in key stage two and beyond is dictated by the gaps that exist between the 2/3 and the 1/3 and the near impossibility of addressing them once they have become too large.
+(Teaching the rounding of numbers, for example, to children who have a weak understanding of place value does indeed take a long time.
+With genuine understanding of place value, however, children grasp it rapidly.)
 The accumulation of the gaps between the 2/3 and the 1/3 slows the pace for everyone.
-We can teach the entire curriculum to everyone, but not without some difficult choices in key stage one.
+We can teach the entire curriculum to almost everyone, but not without some difficult choices in key stage one.

-Like I say, perhaps I’m wrong about all of this.
+As I said at the start, perhaps I’m wrong about all of this.
 Perhaps I’m seeing a problem that isn’t really there.
-Regardless, I see a naked emperor, and I cannot remain quiet.
+Nevertheless, I see a naked emperor, and I suspect everyone else does too.